top of page

 6. Parental Education: Teaching parents exercises and techniques to support breastfeeding at home.

-RECOMMENDED BODYWORK PROVIDERS
+BODYWORK PROVIDERS

 Physical Therapy